Polar Bear

 Addressing climate change

-WWF advocates directly for governments to recognize and mitigate the effects of climate change on polar bears.
-At polar bear range states meetings, WWF has successfully pushed for a statement formally recognizing the urgent need for an effective global response that will address the challenges of climate change.
+At meetings with governments whose countries are in the polar bear range, WWF has successfully pushed for a statement formally recognizing the urgent need for an effective global response that will address the challenges of climate change.
 WWF has also successfully advocated for the creation of an international polar bear management plan.

 Reducing conflict